SmartTokenLabs/TokenScript/doc/design_paper.md

 10. How to correctly and securely construct a transaction for the assiet (purchase, voting etc)

-We categorise these trade-sensitive information into three categories:
+We categorise these trade-sensitive information into four categories:

 - product description[^pd].
 Item 2, 3, 5, 6 are in PD
 - attested information.
 Item 1, 4, 6, 7 are in Attestations.